Zone of the Enders: Zone of the Enders HD Collection (2012)

 At E3 2011, Konami announced a re-release of Zone of the Enders and Zone of the Enders: The 2nd Runner on the PlayStation 3 and Xbox 360.
 It includes updated interfaces for the HD resolutions, redrawn art, Trophy/Achievement support, improved audio, rumble support and a new opening animation produced by Sunrise, set to the theme song of Zone of the Enders: The 2nd Runner, "Beyond the Bounds".
 It includes a demo for Metal Gear Rising: Revengeance, mirroring the first game's inclusion of the Metal Gear Solid 2: Sons of Liberty demo.
 A PlayStation Vita version was announced but was later canceled.
 At an event in May 2012, the HD Collection was given a release date in Japan for October 25.
-At the same event, Kojima confirmed that work on the next installment in the Zone of the Enders series had begun.
+At the same event, producer Hideo Kojima confirmed that work on the next installment in the Zone of the Enders series had begun.

-Zone of the Enders: The 2nd Runner M∀RS (2018)
+Zone of the Enders: The 2nd Runner Mars (2018)

-At Tokyo Game Show 2017, Zone of the Enders: The 2nd Runner M∀RS was announced, featuring enhanced graphics, 4K resolution support, VR headset support, new sound design and "next-gen surround sound".
+At Tokyo Game Show 2017, Zone of the Enders: The 2nd Runner Mars was announced, featuring enhanced graphics, 4K resolution support, VR headset support, new sound design and "next-gen surround sound".